cnuernber/streams/README.md

 and doing arithmetic operations (in double space) on them.
 Provides basic structure for monte-carlo simulations.

 Streams are an interesting concept as they are lazy noncaching and also not indexable.
+If we combine lazy-noncaching with infinite or unlimited streams we get an extremely efficient compositional model as we don't need iterators in the composition -- there is no need to check `hasNext`.
+We can simply get the next item - throughout this library the things returned implement this efficiently in the unlimited case in the 0-arg IFn implementation so you can just call them with no arguments.

+When we stick to unlimited streams we get as efficient a compositional model as dtype-next's with a simpler definition and composition rules and *without* needing to type the data.
+Both dtype-next's compositional model and this library's compositional model are far faster as the compositions get more complex than either clojure's default lazy caching sequences or the transducer model which is lazy caching but limited.

-Use fastmath/random for distributions and the transducers in kixi.stats.core for basic stats.
+Exmaples use fastmath/random for distributions and the transducers in kixi.stats.core for basic stats.